Skip to content

 Two metric-level alerting: fields surface as first-class links on every channel:

 • dashboard_url — optional dashboard/runbook URL.
-Rendered as the clickable attachment title and a Dashboard label in the webhook Links field, an inline “Open dashboard” link on Telegram, and an “Open dashboard” button in email.
+Rendered as the clickable attachment title and a Dashboard label in the webhook Links line, an inline “Open dashboard” link on Telegram, and an “Open dashboard” button in email.
 On webhooks the URL is always hidden behind a clickable label (a real Grafana URL can be paragraph-long with all its variables), using each platform’s link syntax — Slack <url|label>, Mattermost/generic markdown links.
 Also exposed to custom templates as {dashboard_url} (raw URL, empty string when unset) and {dashboard_line} (Dashboard: <url>\n when set, else empty — appended to the default plain-text templates).

 # In metric config